fkarimov4/fkarimov4/README.md

-# Hi 👋 I'm Farrukh, a Software Engineer
+# Hi 👋 I'm Farrukh, a Software Engineer passitionate about good design